Yelp/kafka-utils/docs/source/kafka_corruption_check.rst

 .. code-block:: bash

-  $ kafka-corruption-check --cluster-type generic --cluster-name dev --start-time "2015-11-26 11:00:00" --check-replicas
+  $ kafka-corruption-check [...] --start-time "2015-11-26 11:00:00" --check-replicas

 Check all the files that were modified in the specified range and that do not start with 'services':

 .. code-block:: bash

-  $ kafka-corruption-check --cluster-type generic --cluster-name dev --start-time "2015-11-26 11:00:00" --end-time "2015-11-26 12:00:00" --prefix "!services"
+  $ kafka-corruption-check [...] --start-time "2015-11-26 11:00:00" --end-time "2015-11-26 12:00:00" --prefix "!services"

-For more information refer to ``--help``.

-Even though this too executes the log check with a low ionice priority, it can slow down the cluster given the high number of io operations required.
+Even though this tool executes the log check with a low ionice priority, it can slow down the cluster given the high number of io operations required.
+Consider decreasing the batch size to reduce the additional load.